solesen1992/Processes-Threads-Concurrency-exercise-practice/README.md

-# Processes-Threads-Concurrency-exercise-practice
+# Processes, Threads, Concurrency exercise practice
 Practice exercises from my education in Computer Science.
 Exercises in Processes, Threads, and Concurrency.

 The exercises helped me gain a better understanding of the topics.

 ## Topics
 - Processes - How to start a process